NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Rabbithole/PepiRenderer/index.md

 ## PEPI Renderer

+A renderer developed in 16 weeks (on top of a hybrid ray tracing renderer, which took another 16 weeks) for the PEPI engine, which was then used to create Owlet, a small  RTS game.

 ![alt text](../PepiRenderer/FinalLook.png)

 ### Ray-Traced Shadows

-I made use of DXR to trace shadow rays, allowing for soft shadows.
+I made use of my hybrid ray tracing pipeline to trace shadow rays, allowing for soft shadows.

 ![alt text](../PepiRenderer/Shadows.png)